robweber/trash-panda/README.md

 ## Hosts File

 The hosts file is where the configuration is set for what hosts are to be monitored when the program starts.
-This config is done using JSON as an array of values.
+This config is done using YAML as an array of values.
 At minimum each host needs the following config options:

 * type - the host type as defined below
 * name - the name of the host to show up in the dashboard
 * ip - the ip to check for a basic PING status

 ```
-{
-  "type": "host_type",
-  "name": "Name",
-  "ip": "127.0.0.1"
-}
+type: host_type
+name: "Host Name"
+ip: 127.0.0.1
 ```

 The following additional options are available depending on the type of device: